SkinXXX/skinxxx/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/skin-qt (GUI, 32-bit) or bin/32/skind (headless, 32-bit)
+- bin/32/skinxxx-qt (GUI, 32-bit) or bin/32/skinxxxd (headless, 32-bit)
-- bin/64/skin-qt (GUI, 64-bit) or bin/64/skind (headless, 64-bit)
+- bin/64/skinxxx-qt (GUI, 64-bit) or bin/64/skinxxxd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run skin-qt.exe.
+Unpack the files into a directory, and then run skinxxx-qt.exe.

 ### OSX

-Drag SKIN-Qt to your applications folder, and then run SKIN-Qt.
+Drag skinxxx-Qt to your applications folder, and then run skinxxx-Qt.

 ### Need Help?

 * See the documentation at the [SKIN Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [SKIN Forum](http://forum.skin.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [SKIN Forum](http://forum.www.skin.xxx/).
-* Join one of our Slack groups [SKIN Slack Groups](https://skin.org/slack-logins/).
+* Join one of our Slack groups [SKIN Slack Groups](https://www.skin.xxx/slack-logins/).

 Building
 ---------------------